peterdn1/nerdy_sessions/docs/user-guide.md

 1. Navigate to the `/signup` page.
 2. Enter your desired username and password.
 3. Click the "Sign Up" button.
+### Email Verification
+After signing up, you will receive an email with a verification link.
+Please click the link in your email to verify your account before signing in.
+If you do not see the email, check your spam folder.

 ### Signing In
 1. Navigate to the `/signin` page.
 2. Enter your registered username and password.
 3. Click the "Sign In" button.
+### Resetting Your Password
+If you forget your password, click the "Forgot Password?" link on the sign-in page.
+Enter your registered email address and follow the instructions:
+- In production, you will receive an email with a password reset link.
+- In development, the reset link will be shown in the server console/logs.
+Click the link, set a new password, and you can then sign in with your new credentials.

 ## 3. Navigating the Interface